Headline/discord-compiler-bot/README.md

 For a tutorial about how to use this bot, feel free to view our [wiki](https://github.com/Headline/discord-compiler/wiki/Introduction)!

 ## 🔰 Hosting it yourself?
-Only a few steps are required to get this bot up-and-running.
+There's only two steps required to get this bot up-and-running.
 1) Rename .env.example to .env and fill out the required information
-2) Run `npm install` to install the bot's dependencies
-3) Run `npm start` to start the bot
+2) Execute `cargo run --release`

 ## ⚖️ License
-This project is licensed with the GNU GPLv3 general purpose license.
+This project's license is the GNU GPLv3 general purpose license.

 ## 🖼️ Icons
 Icons made by [Freepik](https://www.flaticon.com/authors/freepik) and [pixelmeetup](https://www.flaticon.com/authors/pixelmeetup) from [www.flaticon.com](https://www.flaticon.com/)